KEEGAN F. CONRAD

 July sees the hiring of Ashley Violanti, Allison Malone, Eric Saulsbury and our 1st 2 interns in Josh Branker(see below) & Kurt Holtz.

 September continues the year of high turnover as Brian Rupp & Ashley Violanti leave us but we do brin on Josh Branker as a paid employee.
 I have know Josh since the day he was born and around the age of 5 years old he started asking "Mr. Keegan can I work for you?"
 I told him "Josh when you are 15 years old you can have a job".
 So here it is 15

 November Allison Malone leaves us and we bring on Evelyn Lewis to work both Columbia & Mt.
 Airy.

 December we hire Carter Polley to work the Mount Airy location.
-Also Martin Oltmanns after 10 years of service moves into a emergancy fill in role as he has cllimbed the ladder of success with the Howard County Pool system and now runs all the pools!!!
+Also Martin Oltmanns after 10 years of service moves into a emergency fill in role as he has climbed the ladder of success with the Howard County Pool system and now runs all the pools!!!
 Justin Fontaine also has his last day as our Friday Night guy.